daviiidle/Selenium-Automation-Framework/.github/CI-WORKFLOWS-GUIDE.md

 ### Workflow Selection Strategy

 **Development (PRs):**
-- Use free tier or standard sharded
+- Use CI optimized or standard sharded
 - Fast feedback more important than coverage

 **Main Branch:**
-- Use ultra sharded for full coverage
+- Use CI optimized for full coverage with controlled parallelization
-- Maximum parallelization for confidence
+- Balance between speed and resource usage

 **Nightly/Scheduled:**
-- Use ultra sharded for comprehensive testing
+- Use CI optimized for comprehensive testing
 - Time less critical, coverage is priority

 ### Failure Management